Marcel Kinsbourne

+Marcel Kinsbourne (3 November 1931 – 21 April 2024) was an Austrian-born pediatric neurologist and cognitive neuroscientist who was an early pioneer in the study of brain lateralization.

+Background

-Marcel Kinsbourne (born 1931) is an Austrian-born pediatric neurologist and cognitive neuroscientist who was an early pioneer in the study of brain lateralization.
-Kinsbourne obtained his M.D. degree (styled B.M., BCh., Oxon.) in 1955 and D.M. degree in 1963 at Oxford University, where he served on the Psychology Faculty from 1964, before relocating to the United States in 1967.
-He has held Professorships in both Neurology and Psychology at Duke University and the University of Toronto, and he has headed the Behavioral Neurology Research Division at the Shriver Center in Boston, Massachusetts.
+Kinsbourne was born in Vienna, Austria on 3 November 1931.
+He obtained his M.D. degree (styled B.M., BCh., Oxon.) in 1955 and D.M. degree in 1963 at Oxford University, where he served on the Psychology Faculty from 1964, before relocating to the United States in 1967.
+He held Professorships in both neurology and psychology at Duke University and the University of Toronto, and he headed the Behavioral Neurology Research Division at the Shriver Center in Boston, Massachusetts.
 He also served as Presidents of the International Neuropsychological Society and the Society for Philosophy and Psychology.

+Kinsbourne died in Winchester, Massachusetts on 21 April 2024, at the age of 92.

+Work

-Dr. Kinsbourne was the first to identify and systematically describe the infant disorder "opsoclonus myoclonus" syndrome, sometimes called Kinsbourne syndrome in his honor.
+Kinsbourne was the first to identify and systematically describe the infant disorder "opsoclonus myoclonus" syndrome, sometimes called Kinsbourne syndrome in his honor.
 He also was first to describe "hiatus hernia" with contortions of the neck, subsequently called Sandifer Syndrome in honor of his mentor, Dr. Paul Sandifer.